50 Interesting & Fun Facts About Illinois State to Know Visual Story

 The Chicago metropolitan area covers 14 counties

-Typically, when people talk about Chicago's counties they are referring to Cook County.
-That's where...
+Typically, when people talk about Chicago's counties, they refer to Cook County.
+That's where the...

 CATEGORY 2 - FACT 2

-It has renowned resources to learn world history
+Chicago, IL, has renowned resources for learning world history

 Chicago is a cultural hub for art and history.
 The city takes so much pride...